dfki-ric/robot_remote_control/README.md

 ## Rock CMake Macros

-The ./install_dependencies.sh script will install the rock cmake macros, if you provide a path to that script, the macros will be installes there.
+The ./install_dependencies.sh script will install the rock cmake macros, if you provide a path to that script, the macros will be installed there.
-In this case an env.sh script is generated, which sets up the environment to find the macros, please source it before usinf cmake to compile tis library.
+In this case an env.sh script is generated, which sets up the environment to find the macros, please source it before using cmake to compile this library.

 To compile it manually: